Be Smart, Go Local.

 • DFRobot SEN0395, HiLink LD2410C, Seeed mmWave Sensors

-SECOND PICK: Everything Presence One EP1
+THIRD PICK (TIE): Everything Presence One EP1 and Athom PS01

 Everything Presence One Buy